Atlanta Lesbian Feminist Alliance: History

 In 1972, ALFA was founded in the Little Five Points neighborhood of Atlanta.
-A group of activists frustrated with the lack of inclusion in the Gay Liberation Front and Atlanta Women's Liberation decided to form their own organization.
+A group of activists, including Lorraine Fontana and Vicki Gabriner, frustrated with the lack of inclusion in the Gay Liberation Front and Atlanta Women's Liberation decided to form their own organization.
 In an article entitled "Lesbians on the Move" in the counterculture newspaper The Great Speckled Bird, the organization described their political aims in August 1972:We are a political action group of gay sisters.
 We are the large coordinating group for smaller consciousness raising groups and an umbrella group for Women's projects and gay Women's projects.
 We will serve as a communications center for all these groups.
 We intend to provide alternatives for ourselves and all sisters that will free Women to live outside sexist culture.
 We aim to reeducate the non-homosexual community, society in general, by being visible and vocal at every opportunity.
 We aim to reach out to all sisters in order to establish solidarity.
 We intend to work with gay brothers to further our mutual goals of gay liberation.
 We intend to initiate demonstrations and public actions to emphasize our demands.By the fall, they had rented a house on 1190 Mansfield Street, which became known as the ALFA house, and they began to collect materials for their lending library and archive.
 Many of ALFA's early members came out civil rights work, organizing against the Vietnam War, and solidarity projects in Cuba such as the Venceremos Brigade.
 In 1973, the ALFA moved to McLendon Avenue and became increasingly active in local and regional lesbian organizing.
 In 1975, ALFA hosted the Great Southeast Lesbian Conference, which hosted 500 attendees.
 In 1986, ALFA moved to 64 Clay Street.